 Given MATIC’s volatility, its live price can change by a large amount in a very short space of time.
 The market cap of Polygon is equal to the price of MATIC multiplied by the number of MATIC in circulation.

-The current price of Polygon is EUR.
-It has changed by EUR in the last 24 hours and MATIC has a 24-hour trading volume of EUR.
-Polygon current Kriptomat ranking is , with a market cap of EUR.
-It has a circulating supply of .
+The current Polygon price is EUR.
+The price has changed by EUR in the past 24 hours on trading volume of EUR.
+The market rank of Polygon is based on a market capitalization of EUR.
+Polygon has a circulating supply of .
+The highest recorded Polygon price is EUR.
+And the lowest recorded MATIC price is EUR.
 Max supply is MATIC.

 Polygon Price FAQ